 What Can I Give My Dog for Arthritis?
 Answer: Many Different Options, Read up!

-There are types of glucosamine which can be injected into your dog to treat more serious cases.
-These are known to be more fast-acting than the oral types.
+There are types of glucosamine which can be directly injected into your dog to treat more serious cases.
+These are faster acting versus the oral types.
 Injectables can be used together with oral medications.
 You definitely need to consult with your vet regarding this type of treatment.

 Also worth looking into are potent anti-inflammatory, specially formulated, pills which you can add to your dog’s food.
 A good example is fish oil pills with fatty acids rich in Omega 3.
-The ones which are taken by humans may also be given to dogs.
-Be sure to check with the guidelines or your vet regarding the appropriate dosage for your particular pet.
+The human formulated type may also be given to dogs but be sure to check with the guidelines or your vet regarding the appropriate dosage.

 Detecting Arthritis in Dogs

 There are many ways for you to determine an onset of arthritis in your dog.
 Listed below are tips and guidelines to follow:

 Observe your dog’s movement the moment they wake up.
-See if the movement seems stiff when your K9 starts to stand.
+See if your K9 seems stiff when they start to stand.
 When a dog has arthritis, it will be very hard for them to get up as fast as they did in the past.
 Such movement may also be a lot slower than normal when walking around after an overnight or lengthy sleep.

 See if your dog has a hard time traversing stairs.
-There are cases when some dogs experiencing severe arthritis may even stop using the stairs.
-Pay close attention when your dog is eating, urinating or any activity that requires standing for long periods.
-If they lose balance or if the legs start to give out easily, these are probably signs of arthritis.
+Some dogs experiencing severe arthritis may even stop using stairs altogether.
+Pay attention when your dog is eating, urinating or doing any activity that requires standing for long periods.
+If they lose balance or if the legs start to give out easily, these are signs of arthritis.

-Chronic ailments and the onset of old age is an extremely hard time for your dog.
+Chronic ailments and the onset of old age can be tough for a dog.
 They may even feel confused with everything they are experiencing.
 Do everything necessary to make the aging experience as pleasant as possible.
-When you see signs of arthritis, don’t waste time and bring your pet to your veterinarian as soon as possible.
+When you see signs of arthritis, don’t waste time.
+Bring your pet to your veterinarian.
 Then, the prescribed treatment plan must be adhered to diligently.